greyshaman/rfs_tester/README.md

 The directory structure can contain many nested directories.
 However, it is important to note that the first level of the configuration should begin with a single directory.
 This directory will serve as a sandbox container, with a name that includes a randomly generated number.
 Other inner components, such as directories, files, and links, should not change their original names and can continue to be used for testing purposes in the configuration.

+A new feature has been added that allows you to create a copy of a specified directory.
+This cloned directory can then be used as the root of a sandbox.

 Directory configuration can specify the name and content of:

 - name - string representing the directory name